ishaqjones/active-directory-deploy/README.md

 # Configuring On-premises Active Directory with Azure VMs

-Project demonstration:  active directory deployment, client maintenance in Azure Virtual environment.
+This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines

 <h2>Environments and Technologies Used</h2>